 The first time, I landed teeth first so still have the chipped tooth as a constant reminder.
 I was wary of every step after that first fall yet I’ve been bed-ridden too many times to allow myself to get stuck at home, so walked hilariously slow for a long time.
 Although not alone when I fell, I was also not in the TL and I would’ve felt safer on these streets.
 Their tenants take care of each other.

 In the West Portal neighborhood near San Francisco State / Photo by DW Rhodes

 My disability is an invisible illness, since pain can’t be seen, and I’m not really seen most of the time.
 These fellow survivors in the TL see me, they may not know my struggle yet they see that I relate.
 Don’t we all have hidden pain?
 Our conversations cover a spectrum, from too relatable freckles – I never knew I had so many til I was homeless, constant sun’ll do that – to the more nonsensical which was most recently repeated memory fragments.

 Most interactions are about the difficulties of the day; I help if I can & I listen as long as my body will let me.
-It’s in those moments – the shared joy of being heard – that I forget my pain, unless it’s the matter at hand. ^_~
+It’s in those moments – the shared joy of being heard – that I forget my pain for a time, unless it’s the matter at hand. 😏